wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_forwarder.rst

 Requirements
 ------------

-1. You need to :ref:`install <splunk_installation>` and setup a Splunk Universal Forwarder where the Wazuh's manager is installed.
+1. :ref:`Install <splunk_installation>` and setup a Splunk Universal Forwarder in the Wazuh manager instance.
-2. An already installed :ref:`Wazuh Manager <installation>` with access to the API via HTTP (usually on port 55000).
+2. An already installed :ref:`Wazuh Manager <installation>` with access to the Wazuh API via HTTP (usually on port 55000).
-3. User and password (credentials) for api basic authentication.
+3. User and password (credentials) for API basic authentication.
 4. Set the :ref:`indexers <splunk_index>` to receiving data.

 .. note:: Many of the commands described below need to be executed with root user privileges.